-For example, the mathematical type of the field graph is a finite undirected graph (or finite_ugraph in MitM).
-The specification is imported from MitM :?Graphs?finite_ugraph (not shown in Figure 7).
-The codec annotation specifies how this mathematical type is be encoded as a low-level database type (in this case as a string format called sparse6).
+To fortify our intuition let us assume that Joe has collected a set of integer matrices together with their trace and the Boolean property whether they are orthogonal.
+Figure 6 shows a MDDL theory that describes his database schema.
+For example, the mathematical type of the field mat is integer $2 \times 2$ matrices; the codec annotation specifies how this mathematical type is be encoded as a low-level database type (in this case: arrays of integers).
+Concretely, the codec is MatrixAsArray codec operator applied to the identity codec for integers.
 These codec annotations capture the representation theorem that allows representing the mathematical objects as ground data that can be stored in databases.

-The information is sufficient to generate a database schema - here one table with columns graph, order, and others - as well as a database browser-like website frontend (see Figure 6).
-Concept definitions in the interface
+The information is sufficient to generate a database schema - here one table with columns mat, trace, and orthogonal - as well as a database browser-like website frontend (see Figure 7).
+The generation of APIs for computational software such as computer algebra systems is also possible and currently under development.